 The nest consists of a simple, bowl-shaped depression or scrape measuring 1.5 inches deep and 5 to 7 inches across.
 Small twigs edge the border of the nest bowl, which is lined with grass stems, leaves, and feathers.

 You’re most likely to see Gambel’s Quail in groups (coveys) on the ground, walking and foraging or scurrying between patches of cover.
 When alarmed they break suddenly into flights that tend to cover short distances but can be up to half a mile.
 Otherwise their flights are confined to “short hops” up to roosting spots and across barriers such as canyons.
 Look for groups feeding on vegetation together in the early morning and late afternoon.
 The covey spends midday in shaded, brushy spots screened from predators, such as a wash or vegetated fenceline where the birds take dust baths, preen, and sleep.
 Coveys tend to be family groups with an adult pair and up to 16 young that stay together in a home range well into fall.
 In winter, several coveys often combine to feed together.
 By later winter or early spring, these larger coveys break up again, and a few birds —mainly juveniles and males—join new coveys.
 As the breeding season approaches, male Gambel’s Quail find an elevated perch—often a fence post, tree, or shrub—and give a kaa or cow call.
 Courting males perform a ritualized foraging display called “tidbitting” to attract a mate.
 As a female approaches, the tidbitting male extends his legs, fans his tail, and stands with his head near the ground and tail in the air.
 He may also offer the female bits of food.
 Gambel’s Quail are considered socially monogamous, but some females desert a mate and her brood to take a new mate and lay another clutch, leaving her original partner to raise the chicks on his own.Back to top

 Gambel’s Quail are numerous.
 Between 1966 and 2014 populations appear to have been fairly stable, possibly with a small decline, according to the North American Breeding Bird Survey.
 However, it's difficult to estimate long-term trends because the boom-and-bust nature of this species means their year-to-year numbers are extremely variable.
 Partners in Flight estimates the global breeding population at 5.3 million, with 74% living in the U.S. and 26% in Mexico.
 Gambel's Quail is a U.S.-Canada Stewardship species, rates a 9 out of 20 on the Continental Concern Score, and is not on the 2014 State of the Birds Watch List.
 Gambel’s Quail have been a popular target for hunters in the Southwest since the frontier days.
 Concerns over hunting’s impact led to strict bag limits and short or closed seasons by the 1950s, and efforts to increase quail numbers in that era included trapping and transplanting birds, establishing refuges, and providing water sources.
 Research eventually showed that these efforts had little effect on populations, which are mostly responsive to the presence or absence of winter rains.
 Bag limits were eventually increased and the length of hunting seasons extended to as much as 125 days per year.
 Restricting livestock grazing may improve habitat for Gambel’s Quail.Back to top

-- Gee, J., D.E.
-Brown, J.C.
-Hagelin, M. Taylor, and J. Galloway.
+Gee, Jennifer, David E. Brown, Julie C. Hagelin, Mark Taylor and Jill Galloway.
 2013.
-Gambel's Quail (Callipepla gambellii).
-In The Birds of North America Online, No. 321 (A. Poole, Ed.).
-Cornell Lab of Ornithology, Ithaca, New York.
+Gambel's Quail (Callipepla gambelii), version 2.0.
+In The Birds of North America (P. G. Rodewald, editor).
+Cornell Lab of Ornithology, Ithaca, New York, USA.

-North American Bird Conservation Initiative, U.S. Committee.
+North American Bird Conservation Initiative.
 2014.
-State of the Birds 2014 Report.
-U.S. Department of Interior, Washington, DC.
+The State of the Birds 2014 Report.
+US Department of Interior, Washington, DC, USA.

-Sibley, D. A. 2014.
-The Sibley Guide to Birds, second edition.
-Alfred A. Knopf, New York.
+Sibley, D. A. (2014).
+The Sibley guide to birds, second edition.
+Alfred A. Knopf, New York, USA.